Hyperight

 • Diversity.
 Diversity of skills, understanding, seniority, and gender are some factors to keep in mind.

 • Enabling wide data usage.
 According to Accenture, for the vast majority of companies, the team doesn’t know how to use data (analytics) to their advantage.
 Small percentage of the team members are confident in their data skills and also a small number of companies know how to realize tangible, measurable value from their data.
-That is why unlocking the power of data literacy and making data usable, available and trustworthy across organisations is worth considering.
+That is why unlocking the power of data literacy and making data usable, available and trustworthy across organizations is worth considering.

 • Data as a service.
 It is well known that every business aims to increase revenues and to reduce costs and data as a service helps with both, and even though data is not productized towards the customers, it is productized internally for the business units or other business stakeholders.
-But to utilize this, organisations need a team and structured work with data.
+But to utilize this, organizations need a team and structured work with data.

 • Dynamic.
 Team members that are comfortable with each other while working together are crucial for the functioning and winning team.